 How many haunting memories do you have where you were unable to shoot a trophy buck or a big doe because you had a limb or multiple limbs in the flight path of your arrow or bullet?
-I’ve got more than I’m willing to share here with you.
-So leave the anguish behind and take care to create killer shooting lanes.
+I’ve got more than I’m willing to share.

-This is a sturdy-built product, too.
-I’ve been clearing food plot edges and treestand lanes all summer with it and it never misses a beat.
+A sturdy-built product, I’ve cleared food plot edges and treestand lanes all summer with it and it never misses a beat.
 Just make sure to fill the bar-oil reservoir regularly when cutting as the auto-oiler system keeps the chain lubed during cutting.
 The saw extends to 10 feet and collapses down to 48 inches.
-You can find this saw online at a number of retailers from $250 to $300.
+You can find this saw for purchase at a number of outdoor retailers or online from $250 to $300.

-Check out the video below for a detailed review and to see the Hooyman electric pole saw in action.
+The writer reviewed the Hooyman electric pole saw for a previous post.
+You can check out his video for a detailed review and to see the saw in action.